jamis/jamis.github.io/_posts/2014-07-15-counting-the-cost.md

 "Sure," Fabian said, sitting back himself and gesturing to the walls of his cell.
 "Looks like I may be here awhile."

 Nigel pointed at what he'd sketched.
 With the colors gone, it was just a line drawing of a maze again.
-"It's pretty straight forward, really.
+"It's pretty straightforward, really.
 I'm just picking a point inside the maze to start from, and running Dijkstra's algorithm from there.
 That will tell me how far each point in the maze is from that starting point, right?"

 Fabian nodded.